Drunken Master II: Plot

-The movie is set in early 20th century China.
+The film is set in early 20th century China.
 Wong Fei-hung, along with his father Wong Kei-ying and servant Tso, is on the way home to Canton after a trip to the Northeast when he encounters Fu Wen-chi, a former top candidate in the Qing era's military examination.
 After an exchange of blows, Wong and Fu accidentally switch the boxes they had been fighting over.
 Wong ends up with the Imperial Seal while Fu gets the ginseng that Wong's father had bought for a client.
 Unknown to Wong, the Imperial Seal is one of numerous Chinese artifacts that the British consul is trying to smuggle out of China to Britain.

 Back in Canton, Wong gives the client a root from his father's favourite bonsai to pass off as the ginseng.
 Wong's stepmother, Ling, complicates things when she tries to help Wong by loaning her necklace for money for Wong to buy a new ginseng; their neighbours mistakenly believe that the Wongs are in financial difficulty.
 In the meantime, the British consul sends his henchmen to track down Wong and seize the Imperial Seal.
 A fight breaks out between Wong and the henchmen when the latter try to snatch a bag from Ling, thinking that it contains the Seal.
 At Ling's instigation, Wong gets drunk and uses drunken boxing to beat up the henchmen until his father shows up and stops him.
 The older Wong is furious at his son for embarrassing their family by getting drunk and fighting in public.
 To make matters worse, the client falls sick after consuming the fake ginseng and his wife informs Wong's father about it.
 After he learns the truth behind the ginseng and bonsai, the older Wong becomes so angry that he hits his son and chases him out of the house.